Professional and short courses

 It explores issues such as how to calculate residual values and explains more specialist aspects of development finance – affordable housing and Section 106 – planning gain.

-We offer a 10% discount on bookings of two or more people from the same company and for applicants who register and pay for this course at least four weeks before the start date.
+We offer a 10% discount on bookings of two or more people from the same company.

 The course fee includes a copy of any materials, stationery, lunch on the first day and refreshments.